pombase/website/frontend/src/docs/faq/is-the-s-pombe-transcriptome-available-in-fasta-format.md

     and parse the desired coordinates from the data obtained via the second URL.

-The Broad Institute has [archived genomic data files](http://www.broadinstitute.org/ftp/pub/annotation/fungi/schizosaccharomyces/)for the *Schizosaccharomyces*species, including transcript files.
+The Broad Institute has [archived genomic data files](http://www.broadinstitute.org/ftp/pub/annotation/fungi/schizosaccharomyces/) for the *Schizosaccharomyces*species, including transcript files.